tess-hartis/tess-hartis.github.io/_posts/2022-03-07-Value-Types-and-Reference-Types-in-C-Sharp.md

 `Dog x` does not store all of the data related to the dog object.
 Assuming that `Dog` is a class, it is considered a reference type.
 Its variable is stored on the stack with only a reference to the rest of the data.
-This reference, or "address," is a hexadecimal refering to the specific location on heap memory where the object's data is stored.
+This reference, or "address," is a hexadecimal referring to the specific location on heap memory where the object's data is stored.
 The hexadecimal really contains no useful information to the user, but the CLR uses it to determine exactly which object is being referred to.
 Reference types are always allocated on heap memory, while